 Whether it’s the blue light from your smartphone, nonstop social media notifications, or work emails flooding your inbox at 3 AM, there’s no denying that technology is at least partly responsible for why more and more of us are failing to get the recommended 8 hours of sleep.

 But the relationship between sleep and tech goes way deeper.
 An ever-expanding arsenal of apps and devices are helping plenty of tech-minded folks fight for more quality sleep.
 And down the road, they could even reduce the amount of nightly sleep we need altogether.

 Sleep tech 101.

-If you want to try improving your sleep with technology, there are more inexpensive options out there than ever.
+Apart from upgrading to the best mattress, you may want to try improving your sleep with technology— and there are more inexpensive options out there than ever.

 For starters?
 Apps.
 One’s like Proactive Sleep help you learn how to optimize your sleep habits by tracking your nightly sleep (or lack thereof) along with factors that affect your nightly snooze sessions, like exercise and caffeine consumption.

 Next-level options—including wearable devices—actually monitor your body while you doze.
 Some, like Sleep Cycle Alarm Clock can even wake you during your lightest phase of sleep so you don’t start your day feeling groggy.

 And both types can be helpful—as long as you’re not abusing tech in a way that ends up making sleep harder to come by.
 For instance, logging data in a sleep tracker app at 10:30 PM will only serve to expose you to the blue light that keeps your brain wide awake.